GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: GiantMIDI-Piano Dataset

 \subsection{Metadata from IMSLP}

-To begin with, we acquire the composer names and music piece names by parsing the webpages of the International Music Score Library Project \citep{imslp}, the largest public available music library in the world.
-In IMSLP, each composer has a webpage containing the list of his/her pieces.
-We acquire 143,701 music piece names composed by 18,067 composers by parsing those webpages.
-For each composer, if there exists a biography link in the composer page, we access that biography link and search his/her birth, death and nationality of composers.
-We set the birth, death and nationality to ``unknown'' if a composer does not have such a biography link.
-We obtaine nationalities of 4,274 composers, and births of 5,981 composers out of 18,067 composers by automatically parsing the biography links.
+To begin with, we acquire the names of composers and the names of music works by parsing the webpages of the International Music Score Library Project \citep{imslp}, the largest publicly available music library in the world.
+In IMSLP, each composer has a webpage containing the list of their work names.
+We acquire 143,701 music works composed by 18,067 composers by parsing those web pages.
+For each composer, if there exists a biography link on the composer page, we access that biography link to search for their birth year, death year, and nationality.
+We set the birth year, death year, and nationality to ``unknown'' if a composer does not have such a biography link.
+We obtain the nationalities of 4,274 composers and births of 5,981 composers out of 18,067 composers by automatically parsing the biography links.

 As the automatically parsed meta information of composers from the internet is incomplete, we manually check the nationalities, births, and deaths for 2,786 composers.
 We label 2,291 birth years, 2,254 death years, and 2,115 nationalities by searching the information of composers on the internet.
 We label not found birth years, death years, and nationalities as ``unknown''.
 We create metadata files containing the information of composers and music works, respectively.